Thomas Porcher: Career

-Thomas Porcher is an associate professor of Economics at the Paris School of Business.
+Porcher is an associate professor of Economics at the Paris School of Business.

 He has published more than ten books.
-His book Treaty of Heretic Economy (released in 2018) is a bestseller in France that has sold more than 50,000 copies.
-His essay The neglected (released in February 2020) makes "a rapid entry into the best sales.
+His book Treatise of Heretic Economy (released in 2018) is a bestseller in France that has sold more than 50,000 copies.
+His essay "The neglected" (released in February 2020) makes "a rapid entry into the best sales.
 Printed in 13,000 copies, it was reprinted in 2000 four days after its release."

-Thomas Porcher is regularly invited to French medias.
-The RePEc collective ranks him 38th most followed economist in the world on Twitter on 1068 identified economists.
+Porcher is regularly invited to French media outlets.
+The RePEc collective ranks him the 38th most followed economist in the world on Twitter, out of 1068 identified economists.

 Political career

 In 2018, Porcher along with Raphaël Glucksmann funded and supported the centre-left political party Place Publique ("Public Place").

-On 16 March 2019, Place Publique and the Socialist Party announced that they would present a joint list of candidates for the European Parliament election, with Raphaël Glucksmann as the head of the list.
+On 16 March 2019, Place Publique and the Socialist Party announced that they would present a joint list of candidates for the European Parliament election, with Raphaël Glucksmann at the head of the list.
 Porcher left the party the same day, denouncing what he called a "list of apparatchiks".

 Personal life

 He was in a relationship with actress Elodie Yung for 14 years.
-Since 2011, he has been with lawyer Sarah Salesse, daughter of Yves Salesse, figure of the unionism in France.
+Since 2011, he has been with lawyer Sarah Salesse, daughter of Yves Salesse, a figure of unionism in France.